 Food waste is the residues derived from animals or plants leftover during the processes of production, distribution, and consumption.
 Specifically they are processing residues produced in the food production process, unsold and disposed food products, food leftover after consumption, and cooking garbage.
 The food waste produced by the food production industry is relatively easy to recycle because it is easier to acquire the quantity of waste required for recycling and because the composition of a food waste is uniform.
 Such waste is made into compost or fertilizers or oils or fats are extracted from them.
-As a result, 78% of the food waste produced in the food production and at restaurants is also made into compost or fertilizers or oils or fats are extracted.
+As a result, 78% of the food waste produced in the food production industry is recycled.
+Food waste produced during distribution and at restaurants is also made into compost or fertilizers or oils or fats are extracted from them.
+As a result, 24% of them are recycled.

 Composting technology involves putting food waste into a rotary-kiln fermentation tank and rotating it for two or three days while supplying air to accelerate fermentation.
-The fermentation tank heats to nearly 60oC because sugars and cellulose (fibers) in the food waste is oxidative-decomposed by microorganisms.
+The fermentation tank heats to nearly 60°C because sugars and cellulose (fibers) in the food waste is oxidative-decomposed by microorganisms.
 Pathogenic bacteria and eggs of parasitic worms are killed so that sanitary compost is produced.